-How do you get internet while RVing?
+Wondering about RV internet options?
 It’s a question that comes up almost daily on our Cool RV Stuff Facebook group.
-I figured it’s time to give the complete and thorough rundown on this so I have a quick answer when someone asks.
+I figured it’s time to give the complete and thorough rundown on this.
 As a full-time RVer and a professional internet coder who works on the road, I’m extremely well versed and current on the subject.

-Basically, you have three options of internet on the road:
+Basically, you have three RV internet options on the road:

 1) RV park or campground WiFi

 2) Cellular data plans and a hotspot (or phone that can be a hotspot)

 Here are the basics on the pros and cons of each, and how to go about getting it.

 RV Internet Option 1: RV Park and/or Campground WiFi